5 of the Most Famous Art Deco Buildings in New York City

 The Chrysler BuildingWith one of the most iconic facades of the Manhattan skyline, the Chrysler Building is a defining icon of the Art Deco era in New York City.
 Built during the height of the city’s skyscraper boom in 1930, it reigned as the tallest skyscraper in the world for a mere 11 months, before being surpassed by the Empire State Building.
 Fun fact: Walter P. Chrysler paid for the building out of pocket, so his children could inherit it and not the company.

-The clear favorite in terms of Art Deco skyscrapers, The New Yorker hotel was one of the most, if not the most technologically advanced buildings of its day.
+The New Yorker, A Wyndham HotelThe clear favorite in terms of Art Deco skyscrapers, The New Yorker hotel was one of the most, if not the most technologically advanced buildings of its day.
 Designed by Sugarman and Berger Architects, The New Yorker was powered by its own private electricity plant, entertained with it’s own indoor ice rink, and even broadcast nightly from its on-site radio studio - not to mention it had one of the most ornately designed interiors of the Art Deco era.
 To learn more, visit the hotel’s on-site museum.